asibin/asibin.github.io/jekyll-uno/_posts/2016-02-27-nagios-postfix-gmail.markdown

 ---

 This is just a part of configuration listing some of the steps that i thought needed writing down.
-As always this is just an installation diary.

 ## Postfix setup